 Mortgages bear interest at either a fixed or an adjustable interest rate.
-Most of the Mortgages we purchase are fixed-rate, fully amortizing, Conventional Mortgages with level monthly payments.
 Initial Interest Mortgages, which we ceased purchasing on September 1, 2010, require only monthly interest payments for a fixed initial period, after which they fully amortize the unpaid principal balance over the remaining term of the Mortgage.
+Prior to the implementation of the single security initiative on June 3, 2019, most of the Mortgages we purchased and pooled for PCs were fixed-rate, fully amortizing, Conventional Mortgages with level monthly payments.
+As of the implementation of the single security initiative, the only Mortgages we purchase and pool for PCs are ARMs.